nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Teacher requests to list students.
-2. Teacher’s Pet shows a list of students.
-3. Teacher requests to mark a specific student in the list as present for class.
+1. Teacher requests to mark a specific student in the list as present for class.
-4. Teacher’s Pet marks the student as present for class.
+2. Teacher’s Pet marks the student as present for class.
+3. A cross will be displayed beside the student on the schedule list panel.

     Use case ends.